Lexi-BU/lexi/_sources/install.rst.txt

    and extract it to a directory of your choice.
 We will refer to this directory as `examples` for the rest of this document.

 2. Activate your virtual environment.
-If you haven't already created a virtual environment, please refer to the :ref:`creating-a-virtual-environment` section for instructions on how to do so.
+If you haven't already created a virtual environment, please refer to the `creating a virtual environment` section for instructions on how to do so.
    Remember that you can activate your virtual environment by running the following command:

 On Linux/MacOS: